AngellusMortis/django_microsoft_auth/docs/usage.rst

     .. important::

         You will need Client ID and an Client Secret for step 5.
 Make sure you generate these and store them somewhere.
+You will additionally need the Tenant ID if you configuring a single-tenant application.

         When you are registering the app it will ask for a Redirect URI.
 This **must** match the absolute URL of your `microsoft_auth:auth-callback`